 I'm honored and excited to be a part of your wedding!

-I've gathered the following information to help you in planning your day and to give you a better idea of what to expect from me, what I'll need from you before the big day, and afterwards.
+I've gathered the following information to help you in planning your day (I've been in the biz for 9 years and shot over 100 weddings, so I've seen a lot of ways of doing things!) and to give you a better idea of what you can expect from me, what I'll need from you before the big day, and afterwards.

 I'm happy to help in any way I can, so be sure to let me know if you have any questions or need suggestions.